Evanger’s recalls canned dog food after deadly drug found; Washington pet dies

 But, Evanger’s said, research suggests pentobarbital is most pervasive in dry dog foods that source rendered ingredients, unlike Evanger’s, which primarily manufactures canned foods that would not contain any rendered materials.

 The company said it was previously “unaware of the problem of pentobarbital in the pet food industry.”
-It said that after looking into it and speaking with several suppliers, it discovered a number of holes in regulations by the FDA and U.S. Department of Agriculture, according to the Post.
+It said that after looking into it and speaking with several suppliers, it discovered a number of holes in regulations by the FDA and U.S. Department of Agriculture (USDA), according to the Post.

 Mael said her four pugs — Tito, Talula, Tinkerbell and Tank — started acting strangely after she fed them Evanger’s Hunk of Beef with au jus canned wet food as a special New Year’s Eve treat, according to a NBC4 report last month.
 Shortly after, she knew something was horribly wrong.